mikulgohil/ext/ProjectDetail.md

    - Type "Extensions: Install from VSIX" and select it
    - Navigate to the `.vsix` file and select it

-### Setting Up OpenAI API Key
+### Setting Up Anthropic API Key

-The extension requires an OpenAI API key to function:
+The extension requires an Anthropic API key to function:

 1. **Get an API key**
-   - Sign up or log in to [OpenAI](https://platform.openai.com/)
+   - Sign up or log in to [Anthropic](https://console.anthropic.com/)
    - Navigate to the API section and create a new API key
-   - Ensure your account has access to the GPT-4 Vision model
+   - Ensure your account has access to the Claude model

 2. **Configure the API key in VS Code**
    - Open VS Code Settings (`Ctrl+,` / `Cmd+,`)
    - Search for "Next.js Component Generator"
-   - Enter your API key in the "OpenAI API Key" field
+   - Enter your API key in the "Anthropic API Key" field
    - Alternatively, the extension will prompt you for the key on first use

 ## Using the Extension